 It takes a full-round action to climb into a Mech’s cockpit and a move action to activate its various systems so it can move and fight.
 It takes a full-round action to get out of a Mech unless an HV-5 Haven escape pod or similarly expeditious device is used (see Miscellaneous Equipment).

 DRIVING, PILOTING, AND MOVEMENT

-Mech operators use the Drive skill to operate their Mech on the ground and the Pilot skill to operate their Mech in the air or in space.
+Mech operators use the Piloting skill to operate their Mech on the ground, in the air, or in space.

-In general, Mech operators don’t need to make Drive or Pilot checks to steer their Mech around the battlefield.
+In general, Mech operators don’t need to make Piloting checks to steer their Mech around the battlefield.
 However, these skills may come into play in combat under the following circumstances:

-A Mech operator can oppose a trip attempt with a Drive check (if on the ground) or a Pilot check (if in the air).
+A Mech operator can oppose a trip attempt with a Piloting check.

-A successful Pilot check can pull a Mech out of a stall (see Flying Mech, below).
+A successful Piloting check can pull a Mech out of a stall (see Flying Mech, below).

-A character in a copilot cockpit can use the aid another action, making Drive or Pilot checks (as appropriate) to aid the Drive and Pilot checks of the Mech’s operator.
+A character in a copilot cockpit can use the aid another action, making Piloting checks (as appropriate) to aid the Piloting checks of the Mech’s operator.

 The vehicle rules are entirely appropriate for ground cars and other normal modes of transportation; however, even a clumsy Mech is more maneuverable than a normal vehicle.

 On the ground, Mech move as characters.
 They can turn at any time, move in any direction, and stop on a dime.
 In the air, though, they are more limited.